shrikantchine/dsa_vault/Behaviour Round Questions/2 - Getting to know you questions.md

 ## Getting to know you questions

+### Introduce yourself

 ### Why do you want to leave the current company ?

 - Currently, I work for FRSPL, India Pvt.
 Ltd. but I work as contractor.
 I am looking for a permanent position.
 - I am on special contract where I can work from home.
-I choose this when my child was born.
+I chose this when my child was born.
 - Since the current company, the requirement is to be available and only those who can get any promotion.
 This means my current contractual role is making my career stagnant.
 - I am looking to get promoted and apply the skills that I learn/learning towards new challenges
 - Since I moved to India and still working as South African contractor (in a way), I find many cultural differences like many company events that I am never part of.